-Article 6 Women with disabilities
+Women with disabilities

-1. States Parties recognize that women and girls with disabilities are subject to multiple discrimination and that focused, empowerment and gender-sensitive measures are necessary to ensure the full and equal enjoyment by women and girls with disabilities of all human rights and fundamental freedoms.
+1. States Parties recognize that women and girls with disabilities are subject to multiple discrimination, and in this regard shall take measures to ensure the full and equal enjoyment by them of all their human rights and fundamental freedoms.

-2. States Parties shall take all appropriate measures to ensure the full development and advancement of women, for the purpose of guaranteeing them the exercise and enjoyment of the human rights and fundamental freedoms set out in the present Convention.
+2. States Parties shall take all appropriate measures to ensure the full development, advancement and empowerment of women, for the purpose of guaranteeing them the exercise and enjoyment of the human rights and fundamental freedoms set out in the present Convention.

-Article 7 Children with disabilities
+Children with disabilities

-1. States Parties shall take all necessary measures to ensure the full enjoyment by children with disabilities of all human rights and fundamental freedoms and ensure the equal rights of children with disabilities to the enjoyment of all rights set out in the present Convention.
+1. States Parties shall take all necessary measures to ensure the full enjoyment by children with disabilities of all human rights and fundamental freedoms on an equal basis with other children.

-2. In all actions concerning children with disabilities the best interest of the child shall be a primary consideration.
+2. In all actions concerning children with disabilities, the best interest of the child shall be a primary consideration.

-3. State Parties shall ensure that children with disabilities have the right to express their views freely on all matters affecting them on an equal basis with other children, and to be provided with disability and age-appropriate assistance to realize that right.
+3. States Parties shall ensure that children with disabilities have the right to express their views freely on all matters affecting them, their views being given due weight in accordance with their age and maturity, on an equal basis with other children, and to be provided with disability and age-appropriate assistance to realize that right.

-Awareness-raising
+Article 8 Awareness-raising